Saint Irenaeus, Bishop, Doctor and Martyr

 “A collective name for a large number of greatly-varying and pantheistic-idealistic sects, which flourished from some time before the Christian Era down to the fifth century, and which, while borrowing the phraseology and some of the tenets of the chief religions of the day, and especially of Christianity, held matter to be a deterioration of spirit, and the whole universe a depravation of the Deity, and taught the ultimate end of all being to be the overcoming of the grossness of matter and the return to the “Parent-Spirit”, which return they held to be inaugurated and facilitated by the appearance of some God-sent Saviour.”

-We do not know when Irenaeus died, but it must have been at the end of 2nd century or the beginning of the 3rd.
+We do not know when Irenaeus died, but it must have been at the end of the 2nd century or the beginning of the 3rd.
 In spite of accounts to that effect, it is not certain that he died a martyr’s death.
 His feast is celebrated on 28 June in the Latin Church, and on 23 August in the Greek.

 Irenaeus is remembered for the many works he wrote in Greek and which have earned him a special place in Christian literature.
 As one who had been in contact with Polycarp, who himself had been in direct contact with the Apostolic Church, Irenaeus’ testimony, especially in disputed matters, is of special value.